gwx314/TechSinger/README.md

 Visit our [demo page](https://tech-singer.github.io) for audio samples.

 ## News
+- 2024.12: We released the checkpoints of TechSinger!
 - 2025.2: We released the code of TechSinger!
 - 2024.12: TechSinger is accepted by AAAI 2025!